-Steve and Judi have been married and resident in Datchet since the year 2000 and have four children – two at Churchmead and two at Datchet St Mary’s Primary Academy.
+Steve and Judi have been married and resident in Datchet since the year 2000 and have four children – One in Further Education, two at Churchmead and one at Datchet St Mary’s Primary Academy.

 I am a Parent Governor at Churchmead School, and also a Foundation Governor at St Mary’s Primary School in Slough.
-I have been a governor for the last 9 years, and have two sons one in Year 5 at St Mary’s in Slough and one who is currently in Year 9 at Churchmead, and daughter who is currently too young for school.
+I have been a governor for the last 10 years, and have two sons one in Year 6 at St Mary’s in Slough, one who was at Churchmead but is now in Further Education, and a daughter who is currently too young for school.

-I am a full-time working Mum of James (14), Thomas (10) and Jessica (2).
+I am a full-time working Mum of James, Thomas and Jessica.
 I work as a Forecasting Analyst for Waitrose at their Head Office in Bracknell.
 Before working for Waitrose, I worked as a Statistician for the National Foundation for Education Research for 10 years and also had a spell for 2 years with the National Strategies.
 So, I bring the skills of data analysis to my role as Governor.

 In my free-time I enjoy reading and always have my kindle with me.
 I enjoy baking with the children and enjoy creating Gingerbread Houses at Christmas.

-I am a Foundation Governor at Churchmead School, having decided to become a governor again as part of my Christian mission.
+I am a Foundation Governor at Churchmead School, having decided to become a Governor again as part of my Christian mission.
 There is a strong tradition of school governance within my family.
-My role on the governing body is Safeguarding Governor.
+My role on the governing body is Health and Safety Governor.

 I studied History at East Anglia University.
 On graduating I struggled to find a job and began working for what was then London Transport as a bus conductor.
 I worked my way up the ladder, becoming first a driver before moving to an administrative role.
-After 33 years, I am now a performance manager for Metroline and a trade union rep.
+After 36 years, I am now a Service Delivery Manager.

 In my spare time, I sing in a church choir and I am also a churchwarden.

-My wife Shirley and I have a daughter Amy who attends Langley College.
+My wife Shirley and I have a daughter Amy who works in the catering industry.